HuddleCard Help Center

 Managing Your Subscription

-From Settings → Billing, you can:
+On Pro, from Settings → Billing, you can:

-- See your current plan and status (Active, Trial, Past Due, etc.)
+• See your current plan and status (Active, Trial, Past Due, etc.)

-- See your active user count
+• See your active user count

-- Manage billing and invoices — opens the Stripe customer portal where you can update your payment method, view past invoices, or cancel your subscription.
+• Manage billing and invoices — opens the Stripe customer portal where you can update your payment method, view past invoices, or cancel your subscription.

-- See your billing date.
+• See your billing date

 Downgrading to Free